This page is the top-level page describing Moodle's coding guidelines. It's the place to start if you want to know how to write code for Moodle.

-It's important that Moodle produces strict, well-formed XHTML code, compliant with all common accessibility guidelines (such as W3C WAG).
+It's important that Moodle produces strict, well-formed HTML 5 code (preferably backwards compatible with XHTML 1.1 if possible), compliant with all common accessibility guidelines (such as W3C WAG 2.0, ARIA).

 CSS should be used for layout.
 Moodle comes with several themes installed.
 The 'standard' theme, which should be a plain theme suitable to act as a building block for other themes.
 That should contain the minimal styling to make Moodle look OK and be functional.
 Then Moodle comes with several other default themes that look good and demonstrate various techniques for building themes.

 This helps consistency across browsers in a nicely-degrading way (especially those using non-visual or mobile browsers), as well as improving life for theme designers.